 Help us make this list grow!

-We'd appreciate if you email us your feedback about non-listed devices at info AT extreamsd.com!
+We would appreciate it if you email us your feedback about non-listed devices at info AT extreamsd.com!

 Warning: the next section is for technically skilled people!

 HiRes driver flags AND FORMAT OPTIONS

 For 'known' devices, UAPP sets the HiRes format and flags accordingly when these two settings are set to 'Auto'.
 For 'unknown' devices, UAPP parses the file /system/etc/audio_policy.conf on your device and tries to assess if your device has a direct (or offload) mode and, if found, sets the format and flags according to the appropriate section of that file when 'Auto' is selected.
 If that does not work, you can experiment with the other non-auto options.

 There are a couple of ways to inspect whether the HiRes driver is really playing without resampling and in 24-bit mode.
 If you want to try with ADB, it can be found in the Android platform tools: https://developer.android.com/studio/releases/platform-tools.html

 - Frequency analysis: the best proof is when you playback a sine sweep on the Android device and analyze it on another device, for example with Rightmark Audio Analyzer.
 You'll need a sine sweep, like this: http://www.audio-evolution.com/downloads/SweepToneStereoFrom5000To96000Hz_192kHz.wav .
 Play this 192kHz WAV file containing a sine wave from 5000Hz up to 96kHz (half the nyquist frequency) and record it at 192kHz with a good audio interface (that can record up to 192kHz!).
 On a PC, preferably use a ASIO driver.
 There should be frequency content from the start to end.